rlindskog/vueniverse/README.md

     npm run deploy

+If you have any problems, please don't hesitate to create an issue!

 **FUTURE TODO**
  - vue-cli option to choose bewteen PostgreSQL and MongoDB (MongoDB currently implemented)
  - vue-cli option to choose bewteen AirBNB and Standard Linting Style.